maximdeclercq/vtk-hackathon-2021/readme.md

 # 1. Introduction

 The workshop contains of two parts.
-The first aspect is an introduction to website crawling.
-The second part is a dataset analysis part on a pre-existing dataset.
+The first aspect is a data science task on a pre-existing dataset.
+The second task is an introduction to website crawling.

-We recommend with some people starting on the scraping part and some people starting on the data science task in parallel.
+We recommend with some people starting on the data science task and some people starting on the scraping part in parallel.

 #### Website crawing 101
 You're going to scrape the information of a website with rates of hotel rooms.
 Your server is located on [http://35.233.25.116/](http://35.233.25.116/) and represents a very basic OTA (Online Travel Agency, e.g. [Booking.com](https://www.booking.com), [Expedia](https://www.expedia.com/), [Hotels.com](https://nl.hotels.com/) ...).
 Our website contains a selected limited dataset of real rates we have taken: they come from [Booking.com](https://www.booking.com) and span about a year in the future.
 The data can be divided into a subset of hotel room rates from a few cities, extracted earlier this month.
 You'r going to extract the data from this website yourself now.

  Accross the site, there are some realistic anti-bot measure being put in place which you'll have to counter.
 The anti-bot measures are different per city (so hotels in e.g. Amsterdam are behaving differently from hotels in London), so you should start with the easiest city and work your way up.
 You'll be asked questions about the data for every city, so once you have data for one city you can start answering questions about that already.
 Later you can add the data about the new cities after you have extracted data from a different city.

- #### Data science task
- For the data science task you will work with an extract of our rates data to perform an outlier and travel destination analysis.

 If you have any questions about what to do, need help, or have any other question, be sure to ask us.
 We're present with some people to help you out.
 If you are stuck anywhere along one of the tasks for a while, call us to help you.

 # 2. Tasks to do

+## Task 1: Analysis on pre-filled dataset

+This analysis on the pre-filled dataset can be done separately from the website scraping.

+The analysis should be performed using [this notebook on Google Colab](https://colab.research.google.com/drive/1uebtfVFwjz8DYoz_B2eD4yoBX1EWkxER?usp=sharing).
+The notebook has a description of the data and the subtasks that should be solved.
+Furthermore, it contains the already-implemented code to load the data from Cloud Storage into a dataframe.
+For the analysis you will use the [Pandas](https://pandas.pydata.org/docs/) library, which is one of the most well-known data analysis Python packages.

-## Website scraping - data extraction
+## Task 2: Website scraping - data extraction

 This part contains the steps to implement the website crawler. which will visit all pages of the website and extract some raw data from it.
 We'll implement it in Python using the framework [Scrapy](https://scrapy.org/).
 This is the most well-known and widely used scraping framework, which we ourselves run as well on a very large scale.